 The College encourages students to attend nursing professional meetings.
-In order to receive an excused absence for an assessment/remediation assessment scheduled during a nursing professional meeting, each student attending the meeting must individually submit a request, in writing to the Campus Dean/Associate Dean at least two weeks prior to the assessment/remediation assessment.
+In order to receive an excused absence for an assessment/reassessment scheduled during a nursing professional meeting, each student attending the meeting must individually submit a request, in writing to the Campus Dean/Associate Dean at least two weeks prior to the assessment/reassessment.
 The request must be accompanied by a copy of the student's accepted registration for the meeting.

-Missed Assessments
+Excused Missed Assessments

-Requests for excused absences are only granted for initial assessments and/or initial remediation assessments.
-Makeup assessments and remediation assessments must be completed by the deadlines outlined below, or students will receive a grade of No Pass "NP" and be required to attend the next remediation period scheduled for that course.
-Excused absences are not permitted for makeup assessments or makeup remediation assessments.
+Requests for excused absences are only granted for initial assessments and/or initial reassessments.
+Makeup assessments and reassessments must be completed by the deadlines outlined below, or students will receive a grade of No Pass "NP" and be required to attend the next remediation period scheduled for that course.
+Excused absences are not permitted for makeup assessments or makeup reassessments.
 Students with prolonged illnesses or other personal issues that result in multiple absences may be denied excused absences and will be asked to consult with a College administrator regarding taking a leave of absence (see Leave of Absence).

-If an absence from a scheduled assessment is excused, the student will be assessed during the scheduled remediation assessment.
-Since the student could not participate in the team assessment, the student will not be entitled to receive team points for the remediation assessment.
-Students who had an excused absence for the assessment and do not pass the remediation assessment will have the opportunity for a makeup assessment.
-The makeup assessment must be completed within two business days of the remediation assessment.
+If an absence from a scheduled assessment is excused, the student will be assessed during the scheduled reassessment.
+Since the student could not participate in the team assessment, the student will not be entitled to receive team points for the reassessment.
+Students who had an excused absence for the assessment and do not pass the reassessment will have the opportunity for a makeup assessment.
+The makeup assessment must be completed within two business days of the reassessment.
 Otherwise, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.
-If an absence from a scheduled remediation assessment is excused, the student will have the opportunity for a makeup remediation assessment.
-The makeup remediation assessment must be completed within two business days of the scheduled remediation assessment.
+If an absence from a scheduled reassessment is excused, the student will have the opportunity for a makeup reassessment.
+The makeup reassessment must be completed within two business days of the scheduled reassessment.
 Otherwise, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.
-If a student has an excused absence for both the assessment and the remediation assessment, the student will have the opportunity for a makeup assessment and remediation assessment.
-The makeup assessment and, if necessary, the makeup remediation assessment, must be completed within five business days of the initial assessment.
-If the student has not passed the makeup assessment or remediation assessment within five business days of the initial assessment, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.
+If a student has an excused absence for both the assessment and the reassessment, the student will have the opportunity for a makeup assessment and reassessment.
+The makeup assessment and, if necessary, the makeup reassessment, must be completed within five business days of the initial assessment.
+If the student has not passed the makeup assessment or reassessment within five business days of the initial assessment, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.